Learning Bipedal Walking On Planned Footsteps For Humanoid Robots: Methods

 Besides the reward function, the initialization and termination conditions of the rollouts have a strong impact on the learned behavior, as they can be used to prevent biases in the data distribution towards unfavourable samples.
 As expressed in \cite{peng2018deepmimic}, this is analogous to class imbalance related issues in supervised learning.

-We initialize each robot at its nominal posture: at which the robot can remain upright and prevent falling under the absence of external disturbances.
+Inspired by previous works, we initialize each robot at its nominal posture: at which the robot can remain upright and prevent falling under the absence of external disturbances.
 For humanoids, this posture is commonly referred to as the ``half-sitting" posture.
 We add a small amount of noise to the joint positions to let the policy experience varying initial robot states; this will also be helpful for future deployment on the real hardware.
 Since the global yaw angle of the robot's root is not observed by the policy, it is not important to randomize the initial heading of the robot.
-The initial value of the phase variable $\phi$ is a random choice between $0$ and $0.5$.
+Initial value of the phase variable $\phi$ can be $0$ or $0.5$.

 Early termination conditions are needed to be set carefully such that the states where balance is irrecoverable are avoided.
-We enforce two conditions - a fall conditions, reached when the root height from the lowest point of foot-floor contact is less than a threshold, and a self-collision condition.
+We enforce two commonly used conditions - a fall conditions, reached when the root height from the lowest point of foot-floor contact is less than a threshold, and a self-collision condition.
 The height threshold is set as $60cm$ for both humanoids.
 An episode ends either after a fixed number of control timesteps or when a termination condition is met.